 How’s the weather where you are?
-Indianapolis is still going through some warm days and cooler days, but every morning when I wake up I’m wishing for a solid forecast of fall breezes and clear skies.
+Where I live, we’re still going through some warm days and cooler days, but every morning when I wake up I’m wishing for a solid forecast of fall breezes and clear skies.

 Below, I’ve compiled a history of flannel as a fabric for apparel, with a focus on flannel shirts in particular, where appropriate.

 History of Flannel Shirts

 To get you up to speed on the history of flannel, here are some fun facts about flannel shirts that you probably didn’t know.